Lake Daylesford is a popular family picnic spot and has calm and clear water to swim in. You can swim the length

 without getting your feet muddy.
 The water is cold in parts, and there are warning signs around the lake to that effect due to

-recent past drownings, but it's a long way off the coldest I've ever swum in.
+past drownings.
 Looking at old postcards of the lake (see below), on a warm summer day

 When you visit the lake, take note of the terraced stone steps built into the hill on the opposite side from the changing rooms.